Chiranjeevi2001/EcoTrack/README.md

 ## Features

 - **Profile Types**: A user can either login as a Regular User or a Social Worker.
 Each type of user has a specific responsibility.
 The Regular User is responsible to report the trashs around them.
-The Social Worker is resposible to navigate to the scene of the trash and clean it up.
+The Social Worker is responsible to navigate to the scene of the trash and clean it up.

 - **Photo Upload**: Users can capture photos of littered areas using their phone's camera within the app, or upload an image from their Gallery.